 Two experimental guns were embedded in the sand near the Old Mole and fired at various elevations with different quantities of powder.
 In this way, the garrison gunners managed to explode shells over the Spanish camp, to the discomforture of the Spanish troops and the encouragement of the garrison.

-The Gibraltar garrison was much concerned with the fate of the British on Minorca, held by a small force of two British and two Hanoverian regiments commanded by General James Murray.
+The Gibraltar garrison was much concerned over the fate of the British on Minorca, held by a small force of two British and two Hanoverian regiments commanded by General James Murray.

 On 20th August 1781, a force of 8,000 Spanish and French troops, commanded by the French Duc de Crillon, landed on Minorca.
 De Crillon was immediately able to take control of the whole island, less Fort St Philip at Port Mahon, which Murray continued to hold until compelled to surrender by the ravages of scurvy in February 1782.
 In the end 600 emaciated British and Hanoverian troops appeared from the casemates of Fort St Philip, to the applause of the French and Spanish troops, impressed by their determination and suffering.